jamesma100/jamesma100.github.io/_posts/2024-05-28-false-sharing.md

 3        | core2: write b++  | invalid, a:1, b:1     | exclusive, a:1, b:2|
 4        | core1: read a     | shared, a:1, b:2      | shared, a:1, b:1   |

-Note that between `t = 1` and `t = 2`, core 2's value of `b` does not change, meaning it went all the way to memory to fetch the same value it already had.
+Note that between `t = 1` and `t = 2`, core 2's value of `b` does not change, meaning it went all the way to L2 to fetch the same value it already had in L1.
-Even if `b` is present in the shared L3 cache, it is still ~12x slower than L1.
+Even if `b` is present in the shared L2 cache, it still takes around 10 cycles, compared to ~4 cycles for L1.
-Reading from memory would be 50x slower.
+Reading from memory would take 200 cycles.

 ### Demo
 Let's see how false sharing can impact your program in practice.